ttan0408/UFOs/README.md

   [Image2]: https://github.com/ttan0408/UFOs/blob/main/STATE_WITH_MOST_UFOs_OBSERVATION.PNG "UFOs observation by states"

  ## 3 UFOs shape
-   In this analysis, the light shape UFOs seems to have the most observation and this is quite of interesting because light shape can be fireworks light ball.
+   In this analysis, the light shape UFOs seems to have the most observation with 26 reports.
+This is quite of interesting because light shape can be fireworks light ball.
 This    filtered events coincide with new year date 1/1/2010 when people celebrate with fireworks and mistakely reported as UFOs objects.
    The result for this are shown below :

   Summary table for UFOs shape observation :